coyledesign/screens/readme.md

 Please note that the text in urls.txt should contain anything that needs to come after the base path

+##Cookies
+To add cookies copy the file config/cookies.json to the root of the project.
+One example has already been put in.
+Simply edit the example and add new objects of the same form to the array as needed.

 ###Todo
 - Change script so that it accepts flags instead of just sequenced arguments
 - Allow view port size to be changed in the arguments